© All rights reserved. NepalKhabar

 I would add that the same preparatory agenda setting exercises are required to be followed for any bilateral visits as well, if we want to make such visits meaningful and productive.

 I know these are my wishful thinking.
 I don't remember a thorough and comprehensive preparatory meetings such as the ones mentioned above have ever been undertaken by any of our governments in the past or at present, prior to any important foreign visits .Preparation on an ad hoc basis is what has been the hallmarks of all important visits.
-Nevertheless, I have ventured to suggest these ideas with the hope that a sensible government may come one day in the future and perhaps find time take a look at them.
+Nevertheless, I have ventured to suggest these ideas with the hope that a sensible government may come one day in the future and find time to take a look at them.

 Comments